oatlog/oatlog/doc/planning_report/main.typ

 // e-node = term = tuple in a relation
 // e-class = variabel = element of a tuple in a relation

-= Distributive law example <rosettaexample>
+= Distributive law example in many languages <rosettaexample>

+This appendix shows code implementing a rule for the distributive law, $(a + b) dot c = a dot c + b dot c$, in Egglog, Eqlog, Rust pseudocode and SQL pseudocode.

 == Egglog

-As an example, a Rule for the distributive law, $(a + b) * c = a * c + b * c$ for Egglog, Eqlog, Rust pseudocode, and SQL pseudocode.
-In egglog, a Rule is a list of premises followed by a list of actions to take when the premises match some part of the database.
+In egglog, a rule is a list of premises followed by a list of actions to take when the premises match some part of the database.
 Add, Mul and Const represent tables where Add and Mul have columns for their inputs and their output and Const has a column for its value and a column for its output.

 ```sexp
 (sort Math)
 (function Add (Math Math) Math)